DLIP-Digital-Doorlock-Control-Deep/Digital_Doorlock_Control_Face_Recognition/README.md

 Be aware of Arduino COM port number when you run the program code in Windows

 ### 3. Jetson Nano
-After move the face_recog_realtime.py file and face-trainer.yml and haarcascade_frontalface_default.xml file to Jetson nano, Now everything is ready!
+After move the "face_recog_realtime.py" file and face-trainer.yml and haarcascade_frontalface_default.xml file to Jetson nano, Now everything is ready!

 You should connect all the devices(Arduino Nano and Webcam) to Jetson Nano before run this code.

-First, Open the Terminal in Jetson. type the following command for Serial Communication
+First, Open the Terminal in Jetson.
+Type the following command for Serial Communication